Aeroméxico Connect Flight 2431: Investigation

 Illustration of a microburst.
 The air moves in a downward motion until it hits ground level.
 It then spreads outward in all directions.

-Shortly after the crash, the DGAC announced that it had formed commission to investigate the crash.
+Shortly after the crash, the DGAC announced that it had formed a commission to investigate the crash.
 The commission received assistance from the US National Transportation Safety Board and the US Federal Aviation Administration.
 Additional assistance was provided by Embraer SA, who had built the aircraft, and General Electric Co., who had built the engines on the aircraft.
 Investigators quickly located the flight data recorders for the aircraft and found them to be in perfect condition.

 On September 5, a little over a month after the accident, José Armando Constantino Tercero, the lead investigator from the DGAC, announced that the final conclusion had not yet been reached, but that the cause of the accident appeared to be sudden wind shear from a microburst.
 He said that the pilots had not received any notice of the adverse conditions prior to starting the takeoff, and that neither human nor mechanical failure appeared to be to blame for the crash.
 He also said that analysis of the cockpit voice recorder revealed that an unauthorized pilot training was taking place during the flight, and that the trainee pilot had been occupying the copilot seat and flying the plane until shortly before the crash.
 This was not in accordance with aviation regulations, and he said that administrative proceedings had been initiated.
 Nevertheless, he stressed that neither the presence nor the actions of any of the pilots caused the accident.
 Shortly afterward, the airline announced that it had fired the three pilots who were in the cockpit of the flight.

 The investigators conducted a series of flight tests in full flight simulators in Mexico and Brazil using the same weather conditions that existed at the time of the flight, with crews with similar levels of experience as the crew of Flight 2431.
 The simulator crews were not given advance notice of the situation that they were about to encounter.
 In one situation, the flight crew turned on the weather radar, recognized the signs of wind shear from the variations and visual cues on the instruments, and successfully aborted the takeoff.
 In a second scenario, the wind shear weather conditions were not loaded into the simulator until after the takeoff roll had started.
 In that case, the simulated flight reached a maximum altitude of about 15 ft before losing altitude and impacted the ground with the landing gear.
 The simulator group concluded that because the crew did not notice the presence of wind shear during the takeoff, they could not have been able to recover the aircraft in time to avoid the accident.